Oluwasetemi/javascript-note/pages/functions.md

 hideInToc: true
 ---

-<h1 class="bg-green p-3 text-align-center">Code blocks</h1>
+# Code blocks
+<div> </div>

-In JavaScript, statements can be grouped together inside code blocks, which are enclosed in curly brackets <kbd>{...}</kbd>.
+In JavaScript, statements can be grouped together inside code blocks, which are enclosed in curly brackets <kbd>...</kbd>.
 The purpose of these code blocks is to group statements that should be executed together.

 If a variable is declared inside a code block, it is only accessible within that block.
 This is called block scope.
 Variables declared with let or const inside a block are not visible outside of it.